Getting RTXI:

 Note: For 32-bit systems, Enable -fstack-protector buffer overflow detection should also be disabled

-3. Disable power management options.
+3. Disable power management options (Xenomai 3).

 --> Power Management and ACPI options